usc-cloud/goffish/QuickStart.md

 <code>$./GoFSFormat</code><br>
 </p>
 <p>
-A Sample graph which can be used is located at <i>/home/vagrant/deployment/samples/gofs-samples</i> directory.
+A sample graph which can be used is located at <i>/home/vagrant/deployment/samples/gofs-samples</i> directory.
 To deploy this graph in the GoFS file system we need to create a list of graph and graph instances.
 In this example we will be only using graph template which is equivalent to a static graph.

 Create a file named <i>list.xml</i> in the <i>/home/vagrant/deployment/samples/gofs-samples</i> directory
 </p> <p>